elastos/Elastos.Wiki/docs/3.develop/contracts/whatisacontract.md

 They are written in human-readable languages, then compiled and deployed to an account where everyone can interact with them.

 Do not worry if you don't know how smart-contract blockchains work.
-As a developer, it is sufficient to understand that NEAR smart-contracts:
+As a developer, it is sufficient to understand that smart-contracts:

 1. Have **limited** computational resources.
 2. Interact with other contracts in an **asynchronous** way.